Rizqy-617/b43-Day-8/README.md

     - Add Detail Project Function on go
     - Change Icon name
     - Add Project and Display Project is finished !!!!!!
+## Changelog 3
+    - Add weeks function to duration and it work!!